LibraryOfCongress/bagit-java/README.txt

 RELEASE NOTES:

+Changes in 4.6:
+1. Added tag file fetch-progress.txt to support progressive fetch and verification.
+The file will be removed once the bag is successfully fetched.
+In BagFetcher, added verification of a fetched file against the checksum in the manifest file.
+Added switch verify to fill holey bag and fetch remote bag command-line operations.
+This option enables bag verification before the fetch is resumed.

 Changes in 4.5.1:
 1. Added missing braces to conditional blocks in ValidHoleyBagVerifier.
 This caused false error message when verifying a holey bag.